-Applications for the fall 2015 class will be available online and in Florestano 100 in December 2014.
-The application deadline will be March 15, 2015.
+Applications for the fall 2015 class are available online and in Florestano 100 and the deadline is March 15, 2015.
 Admission requirement information is available online as well as at information sessions.

 Anne Arundel Community College's Pharmacy Technician program provides affordable quality instruction.
 Combining classroom and laboratory instruction and practical training, the program helps prepare the student for the transition into the pharmacy profession.

 Current changes in the role of the pharmacist have placed an increased responsibility on pharmacy technicians who may perform many of the same duties as pharmacists.
 A pharmacist must check all of a technician's work before each medication can be dispensed.

 The Pharmacy Technician program at AACC is accredited by the American Society of Health-System Pharmacists.
 The program is also approved by the Maryland Board of Pharmacy.